nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The `CommandHistory` class stores a list of all inputs entered by users during the current programme run session.
 It consists of two public class methods, `storeCommand` and `displayHistory`.

 Step 1.
+An ArrayList `historyCommand` is created at the start.
-The `CommandHistory` class takes in only one variable `historyCommand`, and constructs a new `CommandHistory` instance using that one variable.
+The `CommandHistory` class takes in an ArrayList `historyCommand`, and constructs a new `CommandHistory` instance using that ArrayList.

 Step 2.
 The `storeCommand` public method adds the input command given by users into the `historyCommand` ArrayList.